rvjansen/oorexx/platform/unix/macos/install/Readme_ooRexx.txt

 For 10.15 Catalina and higher:
 4b.
 Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .zshrc
 (This is dependent on what shell you are using for default).

+4c.
+For any other user of the same machine do the same on that users account.
+    All user accounts on the same machine can refer to the same ooRexx installation in /Applications.

 5. On at least Mojave and beyond Apple has decided to set a "Quarantine" extended attribute on files downloaded from the Internet.
 Check if